 All operators must fulfill the required amount of safety training education as a prerequisite for ACPA Certification.
-This requirement may be obtained in one of three ways: a) attend an ACPA Operator Safety Seminar; b) view the complete ACPA "Certification Preparation DVD Series", take the corresponding guizzes and have the operator's supervisor attest to the completion or; c) successfully complete the 23-day ACPA Operator Training Program.
+This requirement may be obtained in one of two ways: a) attend an ACPA Operator Safety Seminar or, b) view the ACPA Operator Safety Presentation, take the corresponding quizzes and have the operator's supervisor attest to the completion.
 This requirement also applies to current ACPA Certified Operators when their certification expires for the first time.
 Should an operator need help with verification of the safety training education, the ACPA maintains records of attendance at ACPA Operator Safety Seminars and maintains a list of operators who have completed the 23-Day Operator Training program.
 The Association can also verify an operator's training requirement within the past two years upon request.
 Once the operator has recertified under these requirements, proof of eligibility will not need to be provided.
 Each individual concrete pump operator must fill out an application on the inside cover of the certification test.
 Once the application is properly filled out, he must have his employer, or supervisor, complete the work experience portion of the application and sign his/her name on the designated line.
 The test is then administered by an authorized ACPA representative or by the supervisor/employer and witnessed by a designated person of the company.
 After the test process, the test is then sent to the ACPA National Office for processing.